kitsuiwebster/cozy-bot/README.md

 Use the `/sparkles` command to bring a magical, glittering effect to your chat.

+### 🌊 Sea

+Use the `/sea` command to enjoy the calming sounds of ocean waves.
+Perfect for relaxation or as a peaceful background sound.

+### 🎶 Background Music

+Use the `/music` command to play background music.
+Select from a variety of genres to enhance your mood or complement your activities.

 *You have the freedom to stop or change any sound ambiance whenever you desire.*

 ## 📥 Get CozyBot on Your Server